 - Never cutting corners to get a job done.

 - Never rushing a job and always paying attention to the smallest of details.

 - Setting high standards for own personal behaviour.

 - Taking pride in a job well done.

 - Working with other people in a professional manner.

 Copyright information – Please read

-© The CV template examples on this page are the copyright of Dayjob Ltd August 2010.
-Job seekers may use these CV templates for their own personal use to help them create their own CVs.
-You are most welcome to link to this page or any other page on our site.
-However these curriculum vitae’s must not be distributed or made available on other websites without our prior permission.
-For any questions relating to the use of these CV templates please email: email@example.com.
+© The CV templates on this page are the copyright of Dayjob.com.
+Job seekers may use them to create their own personal CVs and apply for jobs.
+You may edit, rewrite and send them out to job vacancies as many times as you like.
+However, they must not be resold, used for any commercial purposes or made available on other websites without our prior permission.
+For any questions relating to their use please email: firstname.lastname@example.org.